Sanjalice: History

 In 1968, the band was offered to perform in West Germany and Lebanon, which they refused to spend the summer performing on the Adriatic coast.
 They spent two months performing in Pula and other cities in Istria.
-During the same year, they released their third EP, with songs "Marijana" (originally a chanson composed by Vlaho Paljetak), "To su bili dani" ("Those Were the Days", a cover of Mary Hopkin song "Those Were the Days"), "Ta mala ledi" ("That Little Lady"), "Misli ponekad na mene" ("Think of Me Sometimes"), through Beograd Disk.
+During the same year, they released their third EP, with songs "Marijana" (originally a chanson composed by Vlaho Paljetak), "To su bili dani" ("Those Were the Days", a cover of Mary Hopkin's "Those Were the Days"), "Ta mala ledi" ("That Little Lady"), and "Misli ponekad na mene" ("Think of Me Sometimes"), through Beograd Disk.
 In 1968, Slobodanka Miščević sang the theme song for the film Pusti snovi (Pipedreams) directed by Soja Jovanović.
 The song was released on the EP Muzika iz filma Pusti snovi (Music from the Film Pipedreams).

 During their career, Sanjalice often performed on fashion shows presenting clothes designed by Aleksandar Joksimović.
-They performed in the play Bitnici pevaju (Beatniks Are Singing), performed in the Đuro Salaj Theatre, in which actors Dragan Nikolić, Miša Janketić, Duško Golumbovski, and others performed the poetry of American beatniks translated by Jovan Ćirilov.
+They performed in the play Bitnici pevaju (Beatniks Are Singing), performed in the Đuro Salaj Theatre, in which actors Dragan Nikolić, Miša Janketić, Duško Golumbovski, and others recited the poetry of American beatniks translated by Jovan Ćirilov.

 In 1969, the members of the band decided to end their activity and dedicate themselves to their studies.

+A documentary film about the band, entitled Sanjalice and directed by Vladimir Petrović, premiered in 2024.